Home Articles Technology Tensile structures: reshaping architecture with their transformative design potential

 Energy-Efficient

-Tensile structures can be designed to allow natural light to enter the structure, reducing the need for artificial lighting and lowering energy costs.
-Additionally, the use of light-colored materials can help reflect sunlight, reducing the need for air conditioning and cooling systems.
+Tensile structures can be designed to allow natural light to enter, reducing the need for artificial lighting and energy costs.
+Additionally, light-colored materials can help reflect sunlight, reducing the need for air conditioning and cooling systems.

 Sustainability